 Then I applied the three elements of the teaching to the stereotype as follows:

 I visited a yoga society called Radiant Yoga Marbella by climbing into their cleverly hidden clubhouse.
 Surprisingly the front door was wide open.
-I instantly detected mysterious fragrant smoke, books of sacred texts and members carrying their yoga mats.
+I instantly detected mysterious fragrant smoke like daisies, books of sacred texts and members carrying their yoga mats.
 I was met by friendly women who, indeed, appeared as well-stretched.
 I indicated my desire to join the society and was accepted on the spot.
 A class was just about to start and from that moment it was on.
 I was told to sit, stand, stretch, bend, meditate, breathe, stretch a bit more and then stretch even further.
 At one point I was commanded to lift my pelvic floor, which was easier said than done as I didn’t even know that I had one – nor that it could be lifted.

 After that first visit, I’ve been back regularly – observing and perceiving.